-Vasectomy reversal is usually an outpatient procedure without an overnight stay in the hospital.
-Spinal or general anesthesia is commonly used to ensure that you remain completely still during the surgery.
+Vasectomy reversal is usually an outpatient procedure (without an overnight stay in the hospital).
+Spinal or general anesthesia is commonly used to ensure that you stay completely still during the surgery.

 The chances of vasectomy reversal success depend on how much time has passed between the vasectomy and the reversal.
 Over time, additional blockages can form, and some men develop antibodies to their own sperm.